-I was recently asked to create a Lattice Scarf to match my other free crochet pattern, the Lattice Beanie.
+I was recently asked to create a Crochet Lattice Stitch Scarf.
+This is to match my other free crochet pattern, the Lattice Beanie.
 I was so happy someone asked, because the LTC (Lattice Treble Cluster) is so beautiful and elegant.

-This scarf can be used for the winter times, but also for weddings or parties to use over a dress as an accent piece.
+You can use this scarf for the winter times to keep warm.
+However, it would also be perfect for weddings or parties to use over a dress as an accent piece.

-To make it easy, I included many photos and even a video on how to do this scarf using the LTC.
+To make it easy, I included many step by step photos.
+I have also filmed a video on how to do this scarf using the LTC.

 I hope you like it as much as I do.
 Be sure sure to share picture with me once you have finished your piece.
 You can posted on my Facebook page or tag me on Instagram (@nickishomemadecrafts) or even on Twitter (@nickiscrafts).

 - Get the Crochet Lattice Stitch Scarf PDF Pattern